awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-setup.md

 | parse @message "gRPC config stream closed: *, *" as StatusCode, Message
 ```

-f the provided error message was not helpful, or your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here)\.
+If the provided error message was not helpful, or your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here)\.

 ## Envoy container health check, readiness probe, or liveliness probe failing<a name="ts-setup-envoy-container-checks"></a>